-Should you go for Mint Mobile or Ultra Mobile?
+Mint Mobile vs. Ultra Mobile: Which is better for you?

 |12 months

-Both carriers use T-Mobile's network and which includes 5G if you have a phone that supports it.
-Both Mint Mobile and Ultra Mobile have identical coverage maps on their websites.
-Make sure you're covered by T-Mobile before signing up with either carrier.
+Both carriers use T-Mobile's network and have 5G access if you have a phone that supports it.
+Mint Mobile (opens in new tab) and Ultra Mobile (opens in new tab) have identical coverage maps on their websites, but you should still make sure that T-Mobile covers your area before signing up with either carrier.

-Mint Mobile vs. Ultra Mobile Ultra Mobile's plans
+Mint Mobile vs. Ultra Mobile: Ultra Mobile's plans

 Ultra Mobile has two plan categories, whether you want to pay for one month at a time or multiple.
-If you only want to go for one month, you can start with only talk and text for $16 per month.
-Unlimited data is just under $40 per month.
+If you only want to go for one month, you can start with 250MB for $10 per month.
+Unlimited data is as low as $40 or $50 per month.

-If you're willing to buy three, six, or 12 months, you can choose between 1GB, 3GB, 6GB, or unlimited data.
+If you're willing to buy three, six, or 12 months, you can choose between 250MB, 2GB, 3GB, 6GB, 15GB, or unlimited data.
 Buying 12 months gets you the lowest rates, though the discount isn't as steep as Mint Mobile's.
-Either unlimited plan will be slowed down at 32GB of usage.
-If you need more data, you can upgrade to a large plan or add data at $10 per 1GB.
+If you're on the unlimited plan, your data will slow down after 40GB or 60GB of usage, depending on the unlimited plan you pick.
+If you're on another plan and need more data, you can upgrade to a larger plan or add data at $10 per 1GB.

 Ultra Mobile includes unlimited international calling to more than 80 countries.
-If you need to call to other international locations or even roam internationally, the single-month plans include a credit.
+If you need to call other international locations or even roam internationally, all plans except the 250MB plan include a credit.

-Mint Mobile vs. Ultra Mobile Mint Mobile's plans
+Mint Mobile vs. Ultra Mobile: Mint Mobile's plans

-Mint Mobile has four data plans depending on how much high-speed data you need each month.
-You can choose between 3GB, 8GB, 12GB, or unlimited data.
+Mint Mobile is one of the best MVNO carriers you can get.
+It has four data plans depending on how much high-speed data you need each month.
+You can choose between 4GB, 10GB, 15GB, or unlimited data.
 If you use up all of your data allotment or 35GB of data on the unlimited plan, your data will be reduced to 2G speeds but not completely cut off.

-All of these plans include unlimited talk and text including calls to Mexico and Canada, though service to other countries charges by the minute or by the message.
+Each plan includes unlimited talk and text, including calls to Mexico and Canada, though service to other countries charges by the minute or message.

 |Unlimited